gumaerc-testorg/18.06sc-fall-2011/content/pages/final-exam.md

 {{< tdopen >}}

 Nine questions in a three-hour closed-book exam would be typical for this course at MIT.
-We try to cover all the way from Ax=0 (the null space and the special solutions) to projections, determinants, eigenvalues, and even a touch of singular values from the eigenvalues of ATA.
-That is the good matrix of linear algebra: square, symmetric, and positive definite or at least semidefinite.
+We try to cover all the way from Ax=0 (the null space and the special solutions) to projections, determinants, eigenvalues, and even a touch of singular values from the eigenvalues of A{{< sup "T" >}}A. That is the good matrix of linear algebra: square, symmetric, and positive definite or at least semidefinite.

 {{< tdclose >}}